 - Mushroom Pepperoni Sausage

-Also, the pizza MUST HAVE A TOOTHPICK IN IT THAT SAYS “GLUTEN-FREE.”
+- Also, the pizza MUST HAVE A TOOTHPICK IN IT THAT SAYS “GLUTEN-FREE.”
 If it doesn’t, it’s a red flag that it wasn’t prepared in the gluten-free designated area.
 Send it back and request a certified gluten-free pizza.
 Your server screwed up, which is a regular occurance apparently (at least it happened TWICE to me).
 The toothpick, however, will give you assurance that it’s certified GF.

 What’s Gluten-Free at California Pizza Kitchen (besides pizza)?

-If you’re feeling jilted, like me, and would rather skip the gluten-free pizza altogether, the good news is that there are several items that are made with gluten-free ingredients at California Pizza Kitchen, however, none are certified gluten-free.
+If you’re feeling jilted, like me, and would rather skip the gluten-free pizza altogether, the good news is that there are several items that are made with gluten-free ingredients at California Pizza Kitchen.
+Keep in mind, however, none are certified gluten-free.

 For starters, the Charred Shishito Peppers are amazing.
-I seriously love this appetizer – order it!
+I love this appetizer – order it!

 CPK offers two Power Bowls that are made with gluten-free ingredients: